cghPaper/algorithm/README.md

-This is algoritm study repository!
+This is data structure and algoritm study repository!